-DSM 080 ELEMENTARY ALGEBRA 3 sem hrs cr This course is a study of arithmetic operations with rational numbers; evaluation of formulas and order of operations; ratio, proportion, and linear equations and inequalities; absolute value equations; properties of triangles; exponents; graphing linear equations and inequalities, slope equations of a line; solving and systems of equations; roots of signed numbers; and rational exponents.
-Prerequisite: Documented competency in RSM 070 skills.
-DSM 081 INTERMEDIATE ALGEBRA This course is a study of polynomial arithmetic; factoring; algebraic fractions, simplifying and performing basic operations on radicals, solving and graphing quadratic equations, and using the Pythagorean Theorem.
+This course is a study of polynomial arithmetic; factoring; algebraic fractions, simplifying and performing basic operations on radicals, solving and graphing quadratic equations, and using the Pythagorean Theorem.
 Students who have only one credit in high school algebra must be tested to verify eligibility for DSM 081 without successful completion of DSM 080.
 Prerequisite: Documented competency in DSM 080 skills.
-DEVELOPMENTAL STUDIES - READING DSR 080 DEVELOPMENTAL READING This course is designed to improve reading fluency.
+DEVELOPMENTAL STUDIES - READING This course is designed to improve reading fluency.
 Identifying main ideas with major and minor supporting details, sequencing, locating facts, using contextual clues, drawing conclusions, making inferences, understanding figurative language, and detecting tones and mood are skills that are developed.
 Vocabulary extension, critical thinking skills, and pleasure reading are stressed.
 Prerequisite: Documented competency in RSR 070 skills.
-DEVELOPMENTAL STUDIES - STUDY SKILLS DSS 080 DEVELOPMENTAL STUDY SKILLS This course is designed to orient new students to college and to increase their success in college by teaching them the skills necessary to reach their educational goals.
-Topics such as time management, communication skills, study techniques, library use, notetaking, and exam taking are emphasized.
+DEVELOPMENTAL STUDIES - STUDY SKILLS This course is designed to orient new students to college and to increase their success in college by teaching them the skills necessary to reach their educational goals.
+Topics such as time management, communication skills, study techniques, library use, note-taking, and exam taking are emphasized.
 The course also includes goal setting, study habits, attitude development, and current issues which college students face.
-REMEDIAL STUDIES - ENGLISH RSE 070 BASIC WRITING This course includes a review of rudimentary skills in grammar, mechanics, punctuation, capitalization, and effective sentence writing.
+REMEDIAL STUDIES - ENGLISH This course includes a review of rudimentary skills in grammar, mechanics, punctuation, capitalization, and effective sentence writing.
 Additionally, students learn to use the dictionary and write business and friendly letters.
-REMEDIAL STUDIES - MATHEMATICS RSM 070 BASIC MATHEMATICS This course places emphasis on the principles and applications of arithmetic including reading and writing numerals; fundamental operations on whole numbers and common and decimal fractions; percent, ratio and proportion; rounding off; evaluation perimeter, area and volume of rectangles, triangles, and the circumference and area of circles; determining arithmetic mean; interpreting graphs; the English and metric measuring systems; exploring steps necessary to solve word problems; and an introduction to signed number operations.
-REMEDIAL STUDIES - READING RSR 070 BASIC READING This course concerns reading fundamentalsidentifying main ideas with major and minor supporting details, sequencing, locating facts, using contextual clues, drawing conclusions, and making inferences.
-Increasing vocabulary is a major component of the
+REMEDIAL STUDIES - MATHEMATICS This course places emphasis on the principles and applications of arithmetic including reading and writing numerals; fundamental operations on whole numbers and common and decimal fractions; percent, ratio and proportion; rounding off; evaluation perimeter, area and volume of rectangles, triangles, and the circumference and area of circles; determining arithmetic mean; interpreting graphs; the English and metric measuring systems; exploring steps necessary to solve word problems; and an introduction to signed number operations.
+REMEDIAL STUDIES - READING This course concerns reading fundamentals--identifying main ideas with major and minor supporting details, sequencing, locating facts, using contextual clues, drawing conclusions, and making inferences.
+Increasing vocabulary is a major component